The Transmigration of Bodies: Translation

 Lisa Dillman translated this book from Spanish into English.
 Her translation style incorporates the styles and rhythms of Spanish into the book.
 Some Mexican idioms and grammatical forms are translated literally, a technique that retains a feel for the original Spanish language.
 Herrera's characteristic short descriptions are also maintained in the English translation.
 Stylized spellings and witty one-liners recall the gum-shoe prose of Raymond Chandler.
 In keeping Herrera's style and format, Dillman allows for a fast-paced book with imagery that does not detract from the plot.
-Despite the complements on the translation, Herrera insists that translating a work will always result in slight variations and adaptations from the original meaning.
+Despite the compliments on the translation, Herrera insists that translating a work will always result in slight variations and adaptations from the original meaning.

 Themes

 Romeo and Juliet

 Critics have drawn similarities between Transmigration of Bodies and Romeo and Juliet.
-The Los Angeles Times's Dustin Illingworth has stated that the feuding families of the Castros and Fonsecas are similar to the Capulets and Montagues.
+The Los Angeles Times' Dustin Illingworth has stated that the feuding families of the Castros and Fonsecas are similar to the Capulets and Montagues.
 The complicating factor in The Transmigration of Bodies comes from the plague-ridden setting, because not only do the families have a longstanding grudge, but the entire city has been thrown into an atmosphere of deeper mistrust by the epidemic.
 According to Aaron Bady of the Boston Review, it is the Redeemer's role to bring the aggrieved parties together in weeping for their lost children and not violence; or, as Friar Laurence says in Romeo and Juliet, to "with their death bury their parents’ strife."

-Mexico's Drug War

-Herrera credits some of his ideas within this book as stemming from Mexico's war on drugs, which occurred after a movement by the same name in the United States.
-Though the Mexican government is attempting to stop drug trafficking by the cartels, gang members pay off many individuals to continue profiting.
-This increase in drug trafficking since the 1980s has resulted in increases in homicides, torture, and missing people.
-As the LA Times notes, the novel paints a vivid picture of the violence within Mexican cities, particularly by the gangs and cartels.
-In an Ecuadorian newspaper article, Herrera discusses how literature casts light on contemporary issues by reflecting on the world from an outside perspective, such as reflecting on this violence in his novels.
-Herrera discusses topics like violence in this manner to share his opinions on these difficult topics.